fbrulotte/backbone-marionette-tree-view/README.md

     });
   ```

- 2. Create your custom node views.
+ 2. Create your custom node view and define its template.

   ```
     var CustomNodeView = Marionette.NodeView.extend({